Firearms instructor treated at mental health facility is person of interest in Maine shooting: cops

 The document also said Card had reported hearing voices and had threatened to carry out a shooting at the military training base in Saco, Maine.

+LEWISTON, Maine (AP) — Maine State Police ordered residents in the state’s second-largest city to shelter in place Wednesday night because of an active shooter situation in multiple locations.

-Lewiston Police said in an earlier Facebook post that they were dealing with an active shooter incident at Schemengees Bar and Grille and Sparetime Recreation, a bowling alley about 4 miles (6.4 kilometers) away.
-The Androscoggin County Sheriff’s Office released two photos of the suspect on its Facebook page that showed a shooter walking into an establishment with a weapon raised to their shoulder.
+Lewiston Police said in a Facebook post that they were dealing with an active shooter incident at Schemengees Bar and Grille and Sparetime Recreation, a bowling alley.

 “Please stay off the roads to allow emergency responders access to the hospitals,” police said.

-Melinda Small, the owner of Legends Sports Bar and Grill, said her staff immediately locked their doors and moved all 25 customers and employees away from the doors after a customer reported hearing about the shooting at the bowling alley less than a quarter-mile away around 7 p.m.
-Soon, the police flooded the roadway and a police officer eventually escorted everyone out of the building four at a time.
-Everyone in the bar is safe.

-“I am honestly in a state of shock.
-I am blessed that my team responded quickly and everyone is safe,” Small told The Associated Press.
-“But the same time, my heart is broken for this area and for what everyone is dealing with.
-I just feel numb.”

-The alert for Lewiston was made shortly after 8 p.m. as the sheriff’s office reported that law enforcement agencies were investigating “two active shooter events.”
-Officials issued an update around 10 p.m. for what they described as a manhunt.
+The alert for Lewiston was made shortly after 8 p.m. as the Androscoggin County Sheriff’s Office reported that law enforcement agencies were investigating “two active shooter events.”
+The sheriff’s office said the suspect was still at large.

-“Avoid the area until authorities give the all-clear,” the statement said.
-“Seek alternative routes to circumvent the area and any disruptions.
-If already operating in the affected region, adhere to all instructions issued by local officials, including the shelter-in-place order.”

 “We are encouraging all businesses to lock down and or close while we investigate,” the sheriff’s office reported.

-Note: UPDATE: The man identified as a person of interest in a mass killing in Maine is a firearms instructor trained by the military and was recently committed to a mental health facility, according to a state police bulletin.